drewbloom/Taco-AP/README.md

 # Taco AP Review

-Taco AP Review is an interactive study tool designed to help students prepare for AP History exams.
+Taco AP Review is an interactive study tool designed to help students prepare for AP exams.
 It offers a user-friendly interface with options for both **text** and **speech** inputs, allowing users to practice writing, review course content, and test their knowledge with multiple-choice questions.
 The system is customizable, allowing users to choose from various AP History courses, interact with different AI models, and practice different types of questions.

 ## Features